 Not only did the warboard work, our market share improved from 50% to over 95%.

 Every single PC manufacturer except for one holdout was using our product in every design they had.

 We had a great product.
 There was no doubt about that.
 Plus we were working with an unbelievably good sales manager in Asia who was at the top of his game.

 But, I know the warboard, in combination with these other factors, was a huge part of our success.

-And, I’ve used the warboard concept over and over again in my career.
+And, I’ve used the warboard concept, over and over again, since then in my career.

 It’s about the most boring thing in the world.
 Yet, attention to detail can make such a huge difference in your company’s success.